DeanoBurrito/northport/docs/kernel/SystemCallList.md

 Built in event types:
 - `0, Null`: If this is received an error has occured, and this event should be discarded.
 - `1, ExitGracefully`: The process is being requested to close and exit on it's own.
-- `2, ExitImmediately`: A process will never actually process this event, it'll kill the process upon being being received.
+- `2, ExitImmediately`: A process will never actually process this event, it'll kill the process upon being received.
 - `3, IncomingMail`: A process has received IPC mail.
 - `4, KeyEvent`: A keyboard event, forwarded from the aggregate keyboad device (all keyboards forward their inputs here).
 - `5, MouseEvent`: A mouse event, forwarded from the aggregate mouse device (all other mice forward their inputs here).